MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/ActivityDefinitionLibrary.md

 ---
-title: ActivityDefinitionLibrary - Common Data Model | Microsoft Docs
+title: ActivityDefinitionLibrary in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: A reference to a Library entity containing any formal logic used by the asset.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Activity Definition Library
+# Activity Definition Library in electronicMedicalRecords

 A reference to a Library entity containing any formal logic used by the asset.